k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 ### Session Management

-Each session (like a chat) creates a new aifusion LUI with the session ID as the instance identifier (IID).
+Each session (like a chat) creates a new aifusion LUI, with the session ID serving as the instance identifier (IID).

-As the conversation progresses, Fabric stores the user's questions and agent's responses within the dedicated instance.
+As the conversation progresses, Fabric stores the user's questions and the agent's responses within the dedicated instance.

-This mechanism maintains ongoing conversation context, enabling the AI agent to correctly interpret follow-up questions and references to earlier exchanges.
-Such capability also known as Short-Term Memory (STM), or as Working Memory, in the agentic AI terms.
+This mechanism maintains the ongoing conversation context, enabling the AI agent to correctly interpret follow-up questions and references to earlier exchanges.
+This capability is also known as Short-Term Memory (STM), or Working Memory, in agentic AI terminology.

 ### Data Stored Per Session